Table of Contents

 - The Rules of a Government Travel Card

-Within this article, we explore the basics of the government travel charge card program (specifically, the Department of Defense’s Travel Card program), the different types of charge cards offered, and how to obtain a card.
-Additionally, read on for some savvy tips on how to use (and how NOT to use) your government charge card so that you remain in control and out of trouble.
+Within this article, we explore the basics of the GTCC program at the Department of Defense, the different types of charge cards offered, and ways to obtain a card.
+Read on for some savvy tips on how to use (and how not to use) your government charge card so that you remain in control and out of trouble.

-A government travel charge card (GTCC) is a commercial credit card offered to Department of Defense personnel (both military and civilian) to pay for costs related to government-specific travel.
-For military members, this may include permanent change of station (PCS) moves and temporary duty (TDY) assignments so that the servicemember doesn’t have to pay for work-related expenses out of pocket.
+A GTCC is a commercial credit card offered to DoD personnel (both military and civilian) to pay for costs related to government-specific travel.
+For military members, this may include Permanent Change of Station moves and temporary duty assignments so that the service member doesn’t have to pay for work-related expenses out of pocket.

-Currently, credit cards issued under the GTCC program are by the commercial partner, CitiBank.
-However, the program itself is managed by DoD program coordinators within the Defense Travel Management Office (DTMO), who provide troubleshooting assistance to servicemembers and federal employees.
-While CitiBank issues GTCC credit card statements, DTMO remains the principal agency for setting policy regarding GTCC use.
+Currently, credit cards issued under the GTCC program are from the commercial partner, Citibank.
+However, the program itself is managed by DoD program coordinators within the Defense Travel Management Office (DTMO), who provide troubleshooting assistance to service members and federal employees.
+While Citibank issues GTCC credit card statements, DTMO set policy regarding GTCC use.
 It is the main agency that does so.

 Obtaining a Government Travel Charge Card